 Jan-Philipp Steghöfer University of Gothenburg

 Federico Ciccozzi Mälardalen University

 Detlef Scholle Pictor Consulting

-1. Introduction
+1 Introduction

-This document describes requirements for blended collaborative modelling as identified for the use cases of BUMBLE, see Deliverable D2.1.
-The purpose of these requirements is to clarify what functionality is to be developed as part of the BUMBLE technologies in work packages WP3, WP4 and WP5.
+This document describes requirements for blended collaborative modelling as identified for the us e cases of BUMBLE, see Deliverable D2.1 (updated version 1.1).
+The purpose of these requirements is to clarify what functionality must be supported by the BUMBLE technologies in work packages WP3, WP4 and WP5.
 Hence, requirements that are specific to a concrete DSML without being relevant to the development of the BUMBLE technologies are not listed in this Deliverable D2.2.

-This deliverable D2.2 is planned to have three versions, see Section 1.2.
-This delivery document is the second release (version 2).
-The first version has provided an extraction of requirements from all the use cases to come to a set of common requirements that were instrumental in starting the work packages 3, 4, and 5.
-This second version provides a refinement of the requirements where needed, arising from new insights, a reflection of the common requirements on the individual use cases, and processed feedback from the work packages 3, 4, and 5.
-The most relevant update to this version can be found in chapter 2, which is now organized along the lines of Technology Bricks defined in these work packages.
-The third version is planned to include a further link to the value for the stakeholders to facilitate the validations to be done in work package 6.
+Deliverable D2.2 was planned to have three versions, see Section 1.2.
+This delivery document is the third release (version 3).
+The first version has provided an extraction of requirements from all the use cases to come to a set of common requirements that were instrumental in starting the work packages WP3, WP4, and WP5.
+The second version provides a refinement of the requirements where needed, arising from new insights, a reflection of the common requirements on the individual use cases, and processed feedback from the work packages WP3, WP4, and WP5.
+The most relevant update to the second version is the organisation of common requirements along the lines of Technology Bricks.
+This third version includes a consolidated list of requirements together with an update of their status.
 The third version is also the final version.